dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 4. In Google Sheets, authenticate with your host, dbt Cloud environment ID, and service token.
    <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-and-gsheets.jpg" width="70%" title="Access your Environment ID, Host, and URLs in your dbt Cloud Semantic Layer settings.
 Generate a service token in the Semantic Layer settings or API tokens settings" />

 5. Start querying your metrics using the **Query Builder**.
 For more info on the menu functions, refer to [Query Builder functions](#query-builder-functions).
+To cancel a query while running, press the "Cancel" button.

 When querying your data with Google Sheets: